Patrick56-hub/configure-active-directory/README.md

 ![image](https://github.com/user-attachments/assets/324e7b84-a4de-4299-bef1-3fc4d0c0469a)

  I logged in as a normal user on client's personal computer, added the device to the established domain forest.
+ The computer can now log in to the Domain using the fully qualified domain name.
 </p>